emilbratt/OTGT/Datawarehouse/server/README.md

 * they communicate with each other via rest api

-* they are also available to browser from external sources
+* they are also available from external sources

 ### directory overview